-TOOLS REQUIRED: Spacers, rubber mallet, ruler, pencil, tape measure, utility knife, tapping block.
+TOOLS REQUIRED: Spacers, rubber mallet, ruler, pencil, tape measure, utility knife, tapping block, broom/vacuum cleaner, kneepads, handsaw.

-- Prior to installation, inspect material in daylight for visible faults/damage, including defects or discrepancies in color or shine; check the edges of the flooring for straightness and any damage.
-No claims on surface defects will be accepted after installation. - It is preferable to lay tiles perpendicular to the window, following the direction of the main source of light.
-For the best result, make sure to always work from 3 to 4 cartons at a time, mixing the tiles during the installation. - Check if subfloor/site conditions comply with the specifications described in these instructions.
+- Prior to installation, inspect material in daylight for visible faults/damage, including defects or discrepancies in color or gloss, check the edges of the flooring for straightness and any damage.
+No claims on surface defects will be accepted after installation. - It is preferable to lay boards perpendicular to the window, following the direction of the main source of light.
+For the best result, make sure to always work from 3 to 4 cartons at a time, mixing the planks during the installation. - Check if subfloor/site conditions comply with the specifications described in these instructions.
 If you are not satisfied, do not install, and contact your supplier. - Flooring products can be damaged by rough handling before installation.
 Exercise care when handling and transporting these products.
 Store, transport and handle the cartons in a manner to prevent any damage.
 Store cartons flat, never on edge. - Flooring products can be heavy and bulky.
 Always use proper lifting techniques when handling these products.
 Whenever possible, make use of material-handling equipment such as dollies or material carts.
-Never lift more than you can safely handle; get assistance. - Calculate the room surface prior to installation and plan an extra 5-10% of flooring for cutting waste. - The environment where the flooring is to be installed is critically important with regard to successful installation and continued performance of the flooring products.
+Never lift more than you can safely handle, get assistance. - Calculate the room surface prior to installation and plan an extra 5-10% of flooring for cutting allowance. - The environment where the flooring is to be installed is critically important with regard to successful installation and continued performance of the flooring products.
 The flooring is intended to be installed in interior locations only.
-These interior locations must meet climatic and structural requirements as well.

-- In most cases, this product does not need to be acclimated.
-However, if the boxes of flooring were exposed over 2 hours to temperatures under 60°F / 15°C or over 85°F / 30°C within the 12 hours before the installation, acclimation is required.
-In this case, keep the tiles in room temperature for at least 12 hours in unopened package before you start the installation. - The room temperature must be maintained consistent between 65-80°F / 18-25°C before and during the installation.
+These interior locations must meet climatic and structural requirements as well. - In most cases, this product does not need to be acclimated.
+However, if the boxes of flooring were exposed for over 2 hours to extreme temperatures under 50°F / 10°C or over 90°F / 32°C within the 12 hours before the installation, acclimation is required.
+In this case, keep the boards in room temperature for at least 12 hours in unopened package before you start the installation.
+The room temperature must be maintained consistent between 50-90°F / 10-32°C before, during and after the installation. - Flooring should only be installed in temperature ranges between 50-90°F / 10-32°C, it is necessary to maintain a constant temperature before and during the installation.
 Portable heaters are not recommended as they may not heat the room and subfloor sufficiently.
-Kerosene heaters should never be used. - After installation, make sure that the flooring is not be exposed to temperatures less than 60°F / 15°C or greater than 85°F /30°C. - For floor surfaces exceeding 4300 ft / 400 m and/or lengths exceeding 65 ft / 20 m, use expansion moldings.
+Kerosene heaters should never be used. - After installation, make sure that the flooring is not to be exposed to temperatures less than 0°F /-15°C or greater than 140°F / 60°C. - For floor surfaces exceeding 6400 ft / 620 m and/or lengths exceeding 80 ft / 25 m, use expansion moldings.